mchmarny/template-action/README.md

 # template-action

 Template repo for creating new GitHub Actions using Go.
-It includes:
+Bootstraps fully functional action so you can focus on writing the code.
+Includes:

 * PR Qualification (on-push to the repo)
   * Go and YAML linting